iishantsingh/capstone_project/README.md

-# Learnify - Online learning platform
+# 📘Learnify - Online learning platform

 Learnify is a responsive online learning platform designed using HTML and CSS.
 The website showcases educational categories, featured courses, a contact form, and a clean layout inspired by modern ed-tech platforms.